 Button Mashing: One of her moves where she swings her sting multiple times against the opponent.

-Out of Focus: She makes her sole appearance in Vampire Savior, rarely appears in artworks, and was not featured in any crossover games aside of Namco × Capcom and Project × Zone (and only then as a enemy/Rival unit, and not even one that joins the heroes' side).
+Out of Focus: She makes her sole appearance in Vampire Savior, rarely appears in artworks, and was not featured in any crossover games aside of Namco × Capcom and Project X Zone (and only then as a enemy/Rival unit, and not even one that joins the heroes' side).
 This minimal exposure is unlike any other of the series' females and is perhaps due to the fact that as a humanoid insect, her appearance is rather more bestial (her compound eyes, for instance), with less potential for Fanservice than the other females.

 The Speechless: While she does have a voice actress, the only sounds Q-Bee produces are buzzes.

 Too Dumb to Live/Hoist by Their Own Petard: Her Vampire Savior ending has her and her race turning on Jedah so their race would reign supreme.
-However, without Jedah to keep the souls coming in, the soul bees eventually ran out of food and their race doomed to overpopulation.
+However, without Jedah to keep the souls coming in, the soul bees eventually ran out of food and their race is doomed to extinction.
 Apparently, they only think with their stomachs...

 There are many monsters who came from Makai to the Human world, and in the Human world there are those who want these creatures dead or captured for their own purposes.
 The Hunters Guild was established to meet the demand of this clients.
 Among those Dark Hunters, there is B.B.
 Hood, a Special S Class hunter, a human with such darkness in her heart that even lower level Makai monsters shake in fear from meeting her gaze.
 This gained Jedah's interest and she was sucked into Majigen, where a normal human would die instantly, but her reaction: "It's been a long time since I had a job this big."Her dog's name is Harry, which funnily enough was the name of the main character of the American cartoon adaptation.Tropes associated with B.B.
 Hood/Bulleta: